-The Audit Committee has reappointed Ernst & Young LLP ("EY") to audit and certify the Company's financial statements for the fiscal year ending December 25, 2021, subject to ratification by the Company's stockholders, which requires the affirmative vote of a majority of the outstanding shares of the Company present in person or by proxy at the Annual Meeting.
-If the appointment of EY is not so ratified, the Audit Committee will reconsider its action and will appoint auditors for the 2021 fiscal year without further stockholder action.
+The Audit Committee has reappointed Ernst & Young LLP ("EY") to audit and certify the Company's financial statements for the fiscal year ended December 25, 2021, subject to ratification by the Company's stockholders, which requires the affirmative vote of a majority of the outstanding shares of the Company present in person or by proxy at the Annual Meeting.
+If the appointment of EY is not so ratified, the Audit Committee will reconsider its action and will appoint auditors for the 2022 fiscal year without further stockholder action.
 Notwithstanding, the Audit Committee may at any time in the future in its discretion reconsider the appointment without submitting the matter to a vote of stockholders.
 Representatives of EY are expected to attend the Annual Meeting to answer questions and make a statement if they so choose.

-Fees for EY's audit and other services for each of the two fiscal years ended December 26, 2020 and December 28, 2019 are set forth below:
+Fees for EY's audit and other services for each of the two fiscal years ended December 25, 2021 and December 26, 2020 are set forth below:

-2020 2019
+2021 2020

-Audit Fees \$ 2,749,755 \$ 2,856,774
+Audit Fees \$ 3,096,955 \$ 2,749,755

-(professional services rendered for the audit of (i) the Company's consolidated annual and interim/quarterly financial statements, and (ii)

-internal controls over financial reporting)
+(professional services rendered for the audit of (i) the Company's consolidated annual and interim/quarterly financial statements, and (ii) internal controls over financial reporting)

-Audit-Related Fees 47,000 50,250
+Audit-Related Fees 74,000 47,000

 (assurance and other services, including international accounting and reporting compliance)

-Tax Fees 406,000 422,350
+Tax Fees 660,000 406,000

 (tax compliance, advice and planning)

 All Other Fees

-\$ 3,202,755 \$ 3,329,374
+\$ 3,830,955 \$ 3,202,755

 The Audit Committee's policy is to pre-approve all audit and non-audit services provided by the independent auditors.
 Pre-approval is generally provided for up to one year, and any such pre-approval is detailed as to the particular service or category of services.
 The Audit Committee has delegated pre-approval authority to its Chairman when expedition of services is necessary.
 The independent auditors and management are required periodically to report to the full Audit Committee regarding the extent of services provided by the independent auditors in accordance with this pre-approval, and the fees for the services performed to date.
-All of the services provided by the independent auditors during fiscal years 2020 and 2019, respectively, under the categories Audit Fees, Audit-Related Fees, Tax Fees and All Other Fees described above were preapproved.
+All of the services provided by the independent auditors during fiscal years 2021 and 2020, respectively, under the categories Audit Fees, Audit-Related Fees, Tax Fees and All Other Fees described above were preapproved.